HNV Farmland in Maramures (Romania)

 EFNCP's aim is to help local, regional and national organisations to engage in influencing policy development both through the EU institutions in Brussels and with national governments.
 By doing so, we aim to achieve benefits for HNV farming, farmers, and the nature they maintain, on a scale beyond the impact of small local projects.

-In Extremadura we recently set up a project with local volunteers for monitoring butterfly species associated with upland orchards and grazing systems in the central mountains, with support from Miguel Munguira of Madrid University.
+In Extremadura we continued our project with local volunteers for monitoring butterfly species associated with upland grazing systems in the central mountains, with support from Miguel Munguira of Madrid University.
+This project is now part of a much-expanded Spanish Butterfly Monitoring Scheme, which EFNCP played a part in initiating, in collaboration with Butterfly Conservation Europe (BCE).
+For the latest news from the EFNCP transect and on the wider scheme, see Butterfly Monitoring in Spain.

-In Navarra (northern Spain) we have been working for several years with the regional government and Gestión Ambiental de Navarra to develop "HNV farming indicators".
-This involves building up a picture of which existing farming systems are of most value for nature, what are the trends affecting these systems, and how could they be supported through EU policy instruments.
+In Navarra (northern Spain) we have worked for several years with the regional government and Gestión Ambiental de Navarra to develop "HNV farming indicators".
+This involved building up a picture of which existing farming systems are of most value for nature, what are the trends affecting these systems, and how could they be supported through EU policy instruments.

-We are working with WWF Spain in three pilot areas of central and southern Spain to identify High Nature Value (HNV) farming systems and develop land management contracts with HNV farmers
+We have also worked with WWF Spain in three pilot areas of central and southern Spain to identify High Nature Value (HNV) farming systems and develop land management contracts with HNV farmers.

 In 2012 EFNCP supported a programme of hands-on workshops for school children in the areas of Cabo de Gata-Níjar Natural Park (Almería), and Sierras Tejeda, Almijara y Alhama Natural Park (Málaga).
 Spanish school children learned why we need shepherds.
 During a total of 3 days of interactive games, participation and demonstrations, the children learnt all about the local landscape and wildlife, and the role of grazing and shepherding in creating and maintaining this landscape.